 Reclaimed wood, or wood that has been reclaimed for reuse, started off as an aesthetically pleasing design trend.
 But it has quickly gained momentum as a sustainable building material, sweeping the commercial building industry by storm.
-Reclaimed wood flooring is the perfect way to check off an item on your sustainability checklist.
+Reclaimed wood products are the perfect way to check off an item on your sustainability checklist.

 Below is a basic guide to reclaimed wood.
-You will learn where it comes from, how it is transformed, what makes it green, and most importantly, how it can be a sustainable flooring solution for your next commercial project with examples to inspire.
+You will learn where it comes from, how it is transformed, what makes it green, and most importantly, how reusing it can be a sustainable solution for your next residential or commercial project with examples to inspire.

 What Is Reclaimed Wood?

-Reclaimed wood is recycled wood from old buildings.
-It is any wood that has previously been used in a project instead of using new wood.
+Reclaimed wood is salvaged wood from old barns and structures.
+It is any wood that has previously been used in an old building or project instead of using new wood.
 This ensures the wood lives on, saving it from entering a landfill to rot and waste away.

 Reclaimed wood is warm, versatile and full to the brim with history.
 Since it does not rely on new cut trees or timber, it has much less of an environmental impact than using new wood or another building material.
 It also is not a manufactured product, with all the chemicals and issues that entails.

-Reclaimed wood offers beauty and character that no other material can offer.
+Reclaimed lumber offers beauty and character that no other type of wood can offer.
 It has a story that adds to the appeal of your finished project.
-It is unique, gorgeous, and can add curiosity and pizazz to any room.
+It is one-of-a-kind, gorgeous, and can add curiosity and pizazz to any room.

 Where Does Reclaimed Wood Come From?

-Reclaimed wood is recycled wood from old buildings, barns and other rural structures that pre-date the 1930s.
+Reclaimed wood is salvaged wood from old buildings, old barns and other rural structures that pre-date the 1930s.
 Out of respect for the heritage and architectural history of buildings, Elmwood only deconstructs buildings and barns that are condemned, abandoned or completely beyond repair.

 How Is Reclaimed Wood Readied for Use?